-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again zoning and regulatory measures.
+The focus on increasing and maintaining affordable housing in the city as well as funding services for agencies that provide shelter and services to help prevent recidivism into homelessness is intended to achieve positive results in shortening periods of homelessness, facilitating access to affordable housing units, and preventing returns to homelessness.

-Lack of affordable housing and new unit production of affordable units in the city is a significant contributor to lengthy stays at emergency shelters.
-As part of its plan, the City will help facilitate transitions to permanent housing and independent living by exploring affordable housing opportunities and other zoning and regulatory measures.
-The focus on increasing and maintaining affordable housing in the city as well as funding services for agencies that provide shelter and services to help prevent recidivism into homelessness is intended to achieve positive results in Shortening the periods of homelessness, facilitating access to affordable housing units, and preventing returns to homeless.
+Lack of affordable housing and production of new affordable units in the city is a significant contributor to lengthy stays at emergency shelters.
+As part of its plan, the City will help facilitate transitions to permanent housing and independent living by exploring affordable housing opportunities and other